DOWNSIZING YOUR HOME

 There comes a point when people no longer need the current size of their home.
 For one reason or another, they downsize.
 This means fewer rooms, less square footage, and less area to maintain.
-A majority of people that downsize their home have had children move out of the house, or are aging and simply need a simpler life.
+Whatever reason you have for downsizing, here are some tips to make the process as smooth as possible.

 Benefits of Downsizing Your Home

-There are many benefits for homeowners to move into a smaller home, here are the top eight:
+There are many benefits for homeowners to move into a smaller home – here are the top six:

 Where Should You Move?

 When you downsize, you most likely won’t be moving many more times in the future.
-If you do plan on staying in the same home for the foreseeable future, it may be smart to purchase a one-story property or a home with a bedroom on the first floor.
-While it may be easy to get up and down stairs now, it could become a hassle in future years.
+If you do plan on staying in the same home for the foreseeable future, consider your needs for the future:

 Take into consideration:

-How well this new property will fit into the life you’ve imagined for yourself at this point of your life.
+- How well this new property will fit into the life you’ve imagined for yourself at this point in your life?
 Do you want to travel a lot, will you be living somewhere warm in the summer?